afnw35342/LearnAWS/readme.md

 - Private subnets don't have an IGW entry in the RT
   - Recommended to create RTs at the subnet level
   - By default, they will inherit the VPC RT
-- Outbound internet traffic via a NAT located in a public subnet
+- Outbound internet traffic via a NAT gateway located in a public subnet
+  - NAT Gateway will block traffic initialised on the internet
+    - It does allow responses through to requests initialised from inside the VPC

 ### VPC-to-VPC Connectivity via VPC Peering